m-gebhart/PGP_OpenGL/README.md

 ## Description

 This <b>Prodecural Generation Project</b> is a graphics programming project made with C++ and OpenGL.
-The user is able to configure settings to generate Minecraft-inspired landscapes containing multiple settings that differ in vegetation and geographical aesthetics.
+It is a solo project created as part of my seventh semester.
+The user is able to set configurations to generate Minecraft-inspired landscapes containing multiple settings that differ in vegetation and geographical aesthetics.
 The application reads in noise visuals to then generate and render various cube-based entities each with different textures in accordance to the given vegetation.
 PGP was a great opportunity to dive deeper into more low-level concepts such as rendering, performance optimisation, memory management and multithreading.

-Project Description on my <a href="https://michael-gebhart.com/projects/PGP.html">portfolio website</a>.
+Project page on my <a href="https://michael-gebhart.com/projects/PGP.html">portfolio website</a>.
 Project and Documentation on my <a href="https://drive.google.com/drive/folders/1D6GbXNsoCSvGSosJ7Im4Ap7GzGTJWdXM">Google Drive</a>.

 ## Instructions